rothi83/sysmon-config/README.md

 # sysmon-config

-Credits to SwiftOnSecurity and ion-storm for providing the base fork of this config.
+Credits to SwiftOnSecurity, ion-storm, ThreatHunting, Beahunt3r, ThisIsNotTheUserYouAreLookingFor, d4rk-d4nph3, Neo23x0, MaxNad, and mdunten for providing the base fork of this config.
 Incremental changes have been made to meet my specific needs.
 Feel free to use or send a pull request.

 ## Use ##